Financial University under the Government of the Russian Federation: Admissions

 Admission requirements are among the highest in Russia.
-In 2009 Finance University received 80 applications per one budget place.
-According to the research published by State University – Higher School of Economics, successful applicant of the year 2009 required to have on average 85 points of the Unified State Examination score in each subject in order to enter the course.
+In 2024 Finance University received 53 applications per one budget place.
+According to the latest admission statistics, successful applicant of the year 2024 required to have on average 94 points of the Unified State Examination score in each subject in order to enter the course.

 Research profile

-Finance University actively carries out research activities.
+Finance University carries out research activities.
 These include both fundamental and applied research in the areas of finance, money circulation and credit, insurance, accounting and audit, business evaluation, international monetary relations; research done for post doctoral and PhD dissertations; development of expert-and-analytical materials requested by the bodies of legislative and executive power; organisation of scientific events (conferences, seminars, "roundtables", etc.).

 Reputation and rankings

+The University was ranked among top 951-1000 globally in 2024 in the QS World University Rankings and top 151-200 in Economics and Econometrics (the main area of specialisation).

+Despite not being highly ranked in international university rankings, the Financial University has gained recognition as one of Russia’s leading institutions.
+Notably, the Department of Engineering at the University of Cambridge, based on internal admission data collected over several years, included the Finance Academy (now the Financial University) among the 11 most prestigious universities in Russia whose degrees were given preferential consideration for admission.
+This list was later expanded to 17 universities, incorporating institutions such as the Higher School of Economics (HSE) and Saint Petersburg State University (SPbU).

+At the time, graduate degrees from the Financial University were assessed as being academically comparable to those from leading National Taiwan universities, which were ranked between 68 and 198 in global rankings such as QS World University Rankings and Times Higher Education (THE).

-Based on the average score of the Unified State Examination in 2010, the university is ranked number 5 overall out of 476 Russian institutions of higher education and number 3 among institutions specializing in social sciences.
+Based on the average score of the Unified State Examination in 2024, the university was ranked number 8 overall out of 476 Russian institutions of higher education (with annual admission over 200 students) and number 3 among institutions specialising in social sciences.
+It also had the 5th highest number of national Olympiad winners and prizewinners admitted without exams (after HSE, ITMO, MIPT and MSU).

 Integrated ranking of the Russian journal "Finance" put the Financial University as the best higher institution for economics and finance in 2010.
-The university became the competition winner “Golden Medal “European Quality” in the category of "100 Best Institutions of Higher Education in Russia".
+The university became the competition winner "Golden Medal "European Quality" in the category of "100 Best Institutions of Higher Education in Russia".
 Furthermore, according to the ranking of Huazhong University of Science and Technology, the Finance University is placed third among top 100 Russia's institutions of higher education.
 The Financial University was also ranked among 32 best business schools in the world (1st in Russia and 16th in Europe) in 2013 by the "Ranking Web of World Business Schools".